pyzon/midimapper/README.md

 ### Organizing the parameters

 In the table below, you can see the complete mapping of the parameters to CCs.
-Note that certain kinds of parameters only applies to certain groups of channels For example, the effect sends are only for the input channels.
+Certain kinds of parameters only applies to certain groups of channels For example, the effect sends are only for the input channels.
+This is what the checkmarks indicate.

 |Parameter|CC|Input|Aux|Main|DCA
 |---|---|---|---|---|---|